kjmath/portfolio/_projects/modeling-emission.md

 The resulting radiant intensity, chamber pressure, and specific impulse for each of these configurations are plotted in the design chart below for curves of constant thrust.

 ![model-concept]({{ site.baseurl }}/assets/images/modeling-emission/peak_intensity_10km.png)
-<figcaption>For a particular aircraft thrust, a range of radiant intensities can be achived by operating at different oxamide contents and chamber pressures.</figcaption>
+<figcaption>For a particular aircraft thrust, a range of radiant intensities can be achieved by operating at different oxamide contents and chamber pressures.</figcaption>

-This design chart helps to characterize the trade offs between aircraft thrust, propellant oxamide content, chamber pressure, and plumer adiant intensity.
+This design chart helps to characterize the trade-offs between aircraft thrust, propellant oxamide content, chamber pressure, and plume radiant intensity.
 For a particular aircraft thrust, a range of radiant intensities can be achived by operating at different oxamide contents and chamber pressures.
 Operating at higher propellant oxamide content yields lower radiant intensities.
 For a particular propellant oxamide mass fraction, the radiant intensity cannot be changed significantly by changing the chamber pressure.